Marco Oppedisano: Biography

 Oppedisano began playing guitar at the age of 12 and was primarily a rock guitarist before entering studies at the Conservatory of Music at Brooklyn College.
 After two years of classical guitar study at Brooklyn College, he completed composition studies there with Tania León, Charles Dodge, Noah Creshevsky (Hyperrealism (music)) and George Brunner.

 Oppedisano completed graduate studies at the Aaron Copland School of Music at Queens College obtaining his master's degree in Music Composition.
 There he studied with Henry Weinberg and Thea Musgrave.
 Oppedisano is also a certified New York State P-12 Music teacher.

-From 1999-2003, as a member of the Conservatory of Music at Brooklyn College Electroacoustic Ensemble, Oppedisano worked at the Brooklyn College Center for Computer Music (BC-CCM) to composeelectroacoustic music focusing on sounds derived only from electric guitar and electric bass.
+From 1999 to 2003, as a member of the Conservatory of Music at Brooklyn College Electroacoustic Ensemble, Oppedisano worked at the Brooklyn College Center for Computer Music (BC-CCM) to composeelectroacoustic music focusing on sounds derived only from electric guitar and electric bass.
 From 2003–present, Oppedisano has exclusively worked out of his home recording studio in Queens, NY.
 He is a certified NYS music teacher and was also employed as an adjunct professor at the Conservatory of Music at Brooklyn College.
+He currently teaches Guitar, Modern Band, and Advanced Placement Music Theory at the high school level.

 Since 2002, he has also had ensemble works performed by the New York City Guitar Orchestra, Quarto Ensamble (Chile), Esart Quartet, Fireworks Ensemble, Glass Farm Ensemble, Brooklyn College Percussion Ensemble (directed by Morris Lang), Zyryab Guitar Quartet and solo guitar compositions performed by Kevin R. Gallagher and Oren Fader.
 As a guitarist he has performed in compositions by notable composers/guitarists, Nick Didkovsky and Glenn Branca.

 Oppedisano's electroacoustic music with guitars has been used in film and was included in UK feature film "Besides These Walls" (2017), directed by Jules Bishop.
 "Besides These Walls" won Best Actor and Best Narrative Feature at the 2018 Queens World Film Festival.
 Oppedisano's music was also use in the short film, Dead Man Rides Subway by Don Cato.
 Dead Man Rides Subway was premiered in March 2012 at The Queens World Film Festival and was the Grand Prize Winner at the Roxy Underground Film Festival in New York City in 2018.

-Oppedisano presently lives in Forest Hills, Queens with his wife Kimberly Fiedelman and daughter, Jillian Maisie Oppedisano (born in July 2010).
+Oppedisano presently lives in Forest Hills, Queens with his wife Kimberly Fiedelman and daughter, Jillian Maisie Oppedisano (born July 2010).